richcipherblade/wuc-new/_altcoins/ripple.md

 <h4>Other Options To Create Ripple Wallet</h4>
 <ul>
+<li><a href="http://atomicwallet.io/ripple/">Atomic Wallet</a> -  is a fully decentralized, non-custodial multicurrency wallet, supporting Ripple and 300+ coins and tokens.
+Atomic provides an interface that allows you to not only manage, but also exchange and buy cryptocurrencies without using external services.</li>

 <li><a href="http://www.gatehub.net/">GateHub Wallet</a> -  the simplest way to create a Ripple wallet</li>

 <li><a href="http://www.rippex.net/">Rippex</a> - which is a downloadable desktop cinet</li>